Project Intake Form Best Practices + Examples

 Receipt intake form notice

-There’s also a mention on the receipt page reminding them that they need to fill out a questionnaire form.
+There’s also a mention on the receipt page reminding them that they need to fill out a project intake questionnaire.
 Should they fail to submit the form, we send an email reminder after 24 hours.

 If you want to add more automation to this flow, you can set up a notice inside the dashboard that is displayed if an intake form needs to be filled out, like so: